danitos97/img-drop/README.md

 # img-drop
-Drag and drop images and set them ready to upload
+Drag and drop images and set them ready to upload, easy to use and customize